Monitoring and Adapting the Physical State of a Camera for Autonomous Vehicles: Proposed System

-to iteratively refine a clean latent image $I$ and the blur kernel~$h$.
+to iteratively refine a clean latent image $I$ and the blur kernel~$h$ (see supplementary material for details on the image formation process).
 The objective function~\eqref{eq:MAPBlurKernel} is the negative logarithm of the posterior distribution (thus maximization turns into minimization).
-It consists of a data fidelity term ($\mathcal{L}$) that penalizes the deviations with respect to the observed image~$I^*$, and two regularizers $G$ and $R$ (prior knowledge) on the unknowns (with positive weights $\alpha,\beta$).
-The GBB method~\cite{bai2018graph} represents images as graphs and employs a skeleton image with only strong gradients as a proxy for~$I$.
+It consists of a data fidelity term $\mathcal{L}$ that penalizes the deviations with respect to the observed image~$I^*$, and two regularizers $G$ and $R$ (prior knowledge) on the unknowns (with positive weights $\alpha,\beta$).
+The GBB approach represents images as graphs and employs a skeleton image with only strong gradients as a proxy for~$I$.
 It uses a re-weighted graph total variation prior $G(I)$ to favor bi-modal image histograms.
-The PMP method~\cite{wen2020simple} builds on top of the dark-channel prior, proposing a simplified patch-wise minimal pixel prior $G(I)$ that aims for sparse minimal pixel intensities with small computation complexity.
-The resulting $h$ from each method is Fourier-transformed into the MTF \eqref{eq:psf} and sampled at the same spatial frequencies as the learning-based approach (Fig.~\ref{fig:blurEstimation}), for better comparison.
-We use the source code from \cite{bai2018graphGitHub,wen2020simpleGitHub}, setting the kernel size parameter to $31\times 31$ pixels.
+The PMP method builds on top of the dark-channel prior, proposing a simplified patch-wise minimal pixel prior $G(I)$ that aims for sparse minimal pixel intensities with low computation complexity.
+The resulting $h$ from each method is Fourier-transformed into the MTF and sampled at the same spatial frequencies as the learning-based approach (Fig.~\ref{fig:blurEstimation}), for better comparison.
+We use the source code from \cite{bai2018graphGitHub,wen2020simpleGitHub}, setting the kernel size parameters to $31\times 31$ pixels.